Updated on Oct 17, 2025 | 8 min read | 4.54K+ views

 Share:

-The INSPIRE Scholarship (Innovation in Science Pursuit for Inspired Research) is a flagship program by the Department of Science and Technology (DST), Government of India, designed to support young students in the fields of science and research.
+The INSPIRE Scholarship (Innovation in Science Pursuit for Inspired Research) by the Department of Science and Technology (DST) is designed to encourage young students in science and research.

 The INSPIRE Scholarship (Innovation in Science Pursuit for Inspired Research) is a flagship initiative implemented by the Department of Science and Technology (DST), Government of India, to support young talent in the field of natural and basic sciences.